TrellixVulnTeam/face_recognition_cnn_XTHL/README.md

 display it in the left part of the app.
 You can then press the `predict` button to check who it is.

-If you use the camera from your computer, when you clicked find face, your face will be croped from the video and display in the left of the app, then you can press the `predict` button to check who you look like.
+If you use the camera from your computer, when you clicked find face, your face will be cropped from the video and display in the left of the app, then you can press the `predict` button to check who you look like.

 ### Example image selection